J-adithya/Image-Generator/README.md

 # text to Image-Generator
 Generate images from text using stable diffusion
-To be integrated with its sister file "ChatBot".
+To be integrated with file "ChatBot".